MicrosoftDocs/dynamics365smb-docs/business-central/chat-with-copilot.md

 ![Shows a link tot ana analysis tab in the chat with Copilot pane](media/chat-analysis-tab.png)

-To generat this type of response, use common words and phrases related to data aggregation and analysis, like "group", "pivot", "sum", "average", "most", and "least", in different variations.
+To generate this type of response, use common words and phrases related to data aggregation and analysis, like "group", "pivot", "sum", "average", "most", and "least", in different variations.
 For example:

 `show me customers grouped by their country and zipcode`
 `which customers got most discounts`